Human rights and drug policy

 In March of 2018 a further study was requested, to be prepared by the United Nations High Commissioner for Human Rights, in consultation with States, the United Nations Office on Drugs and Crime and other United Nations agencies, civil society and other relevant stakeholders.
 The report will address the implementation of the UN General Assembly Special Session on Drugs (UNGASS) Outcome Document (see below) with regards to human rights.
 This report will be presented to the OHCHR in September 2018, and is also intended as a contribution from the OHCHR to the ongoing preparations for the review in 2019 of the current Political Declaration and Plan of Action of the Commission on Narcotic Drugs.
 This report is therefore positioned to potentially play an important role in shaping the international drug control regime in the years after 2019.

-Furthermore, a coalition of UN Agencies including the United Nations Development Programme, the International Centre on Human Rights and Drug Policy (HRDP), the UN Office on Drugs and Crime (UNODC) and the Office of the High Commissioner on Human Rights (OHCHR), are supporting a process to develop guidelines on human rights and drug control.
+Furthermore, a coalition of UN Agencies including the United Nations Development Programme, the International Centre on Human Rights and Drug Policy (HRDP), the UN Office on Drugs and Crime (UNODC) and the Office of the High Commissioner on Human Rights (OHCHR), are supporting a process to develop and implement guidelines on human rights and drug control.
 Following on recommendations from the Global Commission on HIV and the Law in 2012, the guidelines seek to support a human-rights centered reform of drug law and policy.
-The Guidelines, potentially modeled on the kind of human rights guidelines already developed on diverse issues including terrorism, HIV/AIDS and business, could help to close the gap between discourse and practice in respect to human rights and drug control.
+The Guidelines, modeled on the kind of human rights guidelines already developed on diverse issues including terrorism, HIV/AIDS and business, could help to close the gap between discourse and practice in respect to human rights and drug control.

 The UN General Assembly convened a Special Session on the world drug problem from 19 – 21 April 2016, at the UN Headquarters in New York, following a joint declaration issued in 2012 by the governments or Colombia, Guatemala, and Mexico calling for the UN to “conduct deep reflection to analyze all available options, including regulatory or market measures, in order to establish a new paradigm that prevents the flow of resources to organized crime organizations.”The Session was the third in the history of the General Assembly to focus specifically on the World Drug Problem, with the previous such session held in 1998.